Infineon/mtb-example-btsdk-ble-hello-sensor/README.md

 8. For 20721B2 based AIROC&#8482; kits, use the Custom button on audio shield board as application button rather than the button on the base board.

 ## Additional Notes:
+This application demonstrates link key storage for one device at a time, using one VS_ID to store in NVRAM, meaning that if a second device is paired, it will overwrite the key of the first device.
+To support multiple concurrent pairings, additional VS_IDs can be implemented and managed to store the number of keys needed, or key storage could be handled by an external host.
+Note: devices with BTSTACK version 1 also store paired devices in RAM, which is available only until the device is reset.
+Applications should not rely on that, only pairings that are stored in NVRAM persist across device resets.

 The CYW920835M2EVB-01 is used without an audio shield board and the User button is configured for input by default.
 The CYW955572BTEVK-01 is used with the audio shield board and the CUSTOM button on the shield board is configured for input by default.
 The CYW943022BTEVK-01 needs the following fly-wiring for the LED1 and user button to work: